Loading AI MANIFESTO

 • CH 1 - HELLO WORLD

-• CH 2 - AI HISTORY ROAST* Were Afraid To Ask (NSFW)
+• CH 2 - AN AI HISTORY* ROAST - *But We Are Afraid To Ask (NSFW)

 • CH 2.1 - A PLEA TO THE AI STEERSMEN